UK Ltd vs US LLC for Cross-Border Founders (2026)

 | Total additional compliance cost | $1,310-5,210/yr |

-The dual structure adds $1,310-5,210/yr in compliance costs on top of what either entity costs independently.
-For a founder generating less than $50,000/yr in US revenue, this overhead may exceed the benefit of direct US banking access.
-For a founder generating $200,000+ in US revenue, the currency conversion savings and direct payment processing access may justify the additional cost.
+That's $1,310-5,210/yr on top of what either entity costs alone.
+If you're making less than $50,000/yr from US revenue, this overhead probably exceeds the benefit.
+At $200,000+ in US revenue, the currency conversion savings and direct payment access start making the math work.

-The Stripe Atlas vs Firstbase vs Doola comparison breaks down formation service costs specifically for the US LLC portion of a dual structure.
+The Stripe Atlas vs Firstbase vs Doola comparison covers formation service costs for the US LLC side of a dual structure.

 Frequently Asked Questions